Skip to main content

 MetricTypeDescription

-process_threadsGaugeNumber of threads currently running in the process.
+process_threadsGaugeNumber of live threads

-process_cpu_seconds_totalCounterTotal CPU time consumed (user + kernel) in seconds.
+process_cpu_seconds_totalCounterTotal CPU time consumed (user + kernel)

-A sustained increase in process_major_page_faults_total indicates the system is running low on physical memory and paging to disk, which severely degrades search performance.
+A sustained increase in actian_vectorai_process_major_page_faults_total indicates the system is running low on physical memory and paging to disk, which severely degrades search performance.
 Consider increasing available memory or reducing the number of loaded collections.

 Example PromQL queries